These Strawberry Rhubarb Bars are such a sweet treat for summer! They are so easy to make and seriously so delicious it will hard to stop at just one.

 Once it reaches a boil, cook for one minute, stirring constantly.
 Remove from heat and set aside.

-How to assemble the Strawberry Rhubarb Bars:
+How to Assemble Strawberry Rhubarb Bars:

 Place all the crust ingredients into a bowl.
 Using a pastry blender or the back of a fork, combine the ingredients until they resemble coarse crumbs.